plone/documentation/working-with-content/managing-content/ploneformgen/faq.rst

 .. note::

-    memberEmail, memberFullName and memberId are just a convenience facility of PloneFormGen.
+    memberEmail, memberFullName and memberId are a convenience facility of PloneFormGen.
 They are not part of the Plone API.

 Q. Where is the encryption option?
 ==================================